razorpay/razorpay-flutter/README.md

 Open Razorpay Checkout.

 The `options` map has `key` as a required property.
 All other properties are optional.
-For a complete list of options, please click [here](https://razorpay.com/docs/payment-gateway/integrations-guide/checkout/standard/#checkout-form).
+For a complete list of options, please see [the Checkout documentation](https://razorpay.com/docs/payment-gateway/integrations-guide/checkout/standard/#checkout-form).

 #### on(String eventName, Function listener)